 Conferences and Symposia

-From April 8th-10th, 2021, for instance, the Human Flourishing Program will co-host, in collaboration with Harvard Divinity School and the Catholic Project of the Catholic University of America, and more than 50 other international partners, a Symposium on Faith and Flourishing in the Face of Childhood Sexual Abuse.
-This program brings together health care and public health providers, religious and spiritual leaders, and lay leaders of diverse faith traditions to explore best practices for providing a holistic approach that integrates psychological and spiritual care into the prevention and healing of childhood sexual abuse.
+From April 8th-10th, 2021 the Human Flourishing Program co-hosted, in collaboration with Harvard Divinity School and the Catholic Project of the Catholic University of America, and more than 50 other international partners, a Symposium on Faith and Flourishing in the Face of Childhood Sexual Abuse.
+This program brought together health care and public health providers, religious and spiritual leaders, and lay leaders of diverse faith traditions to explore best practices for providing a holistic approach that integrates psychological and spiritual care into the prevention and healing of childhood sexual abuse.

 Likewise, in April 2018, the Human Flourishing Program hosted an interdisciplinary conference on the measurement of well-being, whose proceedings have been gathered into an edited volume, Measuring Well-Being: Interdisciplinary Perspectives from the Social Sciences and Humanities (eds.
 Matthew Lee, Laura Kubzansky, and Tyler VanderWeele), which will be published in March 2021 by Oxford University Press.